lkuper/dissertation/talks/proposal.md

 ## Disallow multiple writes?

 Now, IVars are an old idea.
 The earliest reference that I've been able to find for single-assignment variables is a 1968 paper by Tesler and Enea which introduced a single-assignment language called "Compel", which was short for "compute parallel".
-(And incidentally, this is the same Larry Tesler who's perhaps better known for numerous HCI contributions, including for his work at Xerox PARC a few years later as one of the inventors of cut/copy/paste.
-So single-assignment seems to have been around as a technique for longer than the cut/copy/paste metaphor has been around.)
 And today, IVars are a popular approach to doing deterministic-by-construction parallel programming.
 They're in Concurrent ML; they're in the Intel Concurrent Collections system for deterministic parallel programming, they're in the Akka library for doing dataflow programming in Scala, and they're in Haskell, as we saw.
 So, IVars are popular, they've stood the test of time, and they work; what's not to like?

 Well, the single-write restriction on `IVar`s (when coupled with blocking reads) prevents us from writing nondeterministic programs, which is great.
 Unfortunately, `IVar`s also prevent us from writing certain _deterministic_ programs that we might like to be able to write.